 First Digital has extended the reach of Microsoft’s FLW offering locally, building two new solutions aimed at the South African marketplace.
 Its Staff Scheduling solution has been effectively implemented by a southern African branded footwear, clothing and accessories retailer, allowing shop floor staff to access schedules and improve planning.

 A custom workwear manufacturer and supplier, on the other hand has extended its people-focused company ethos to include a People Finder app.
 This enables employees to search for the profiles of particular staff members, providing not only information around their designation and role within the business, but also relevant personal details.

-“In recognition of the hard work and focus First Digital has put into developing solutions specifically aimed at frontline workers, we are amongst the very first globally to be invited to join Microsoft’s exclusive Frontline Worker (FLW) Jumpstart Program,” says Malherbe.
+“In recognition of the hard work and focus First Digital has put into developing solutions specifically aimed at frontline workers, we were amongst the very first globally to be invited to join Microsoft’s exclusive Frontline Worker (FLW) Jumpstart Program,” says Malherbe.

-“Microsoft’s intention behind this new programme is to empower partners to build digital solutions that align to frontline worker scenarios, encouraging productivity, culture, communication, workflow, training and upskilling, security and compliance, as well as identity access and management.
+“Microsoft’s intention behind this programme is to empower partners to build digital solutions that align to frontline worker scenarios, encouraging productivity, culture, communication, workflow, training and upskilling, security and compliance, as well as identity access and management.

 “Our invitation to be one of the first companies worldwide to join the programme was a serious accomplishment for First Technology Digital, and attests to what we have already achieved within this space,” he adds.

 Contact us for free consultation on enabling Frontline workers through digital solutions.